mr26/flask_deploy/README.md

 # flask_deploy
-CloudFormation Templates for deploying a Flask App using CodePipeline, CodeBuild, Elastic Beanstalk, CloudFront, and Route53
+CloudFormation Template for deploying a Flask App using CodePipeline, CodeBuild, Elastic Beanstalk, CloudFront, and Route53